PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: PAE MobiLLM Design

 \subsection{Privacy Awareness \& Protection}

-Note that privacy awareness and protection in PAE MobiLLM means that it keeps data, labels and fine-tuned models on the local mobile device, which is similar to the data privacy protection defined in Google's federated learning work~\cite{mcmahan2017communication}.
-Besides, the same as federated learning, PAE MobiLLM is obviously compatible with existing advanced privacy preserving approaches, e.g., differential privacy mechanisms ~\cite{dwork2006differential}, secure multiparty computing ~\cite{du2001secure}, etc.

-Following LST's backbone and side-network design, MobiLLM has to transmit ground truth labels $(\text{Label}_y)$ to the server and relies on the server to train the loss function \( \text{Loss}(y_{\text{output}}, \text{Label}_y)\) as shown in Fig. ~\ref{fig:inference}(a).
+Following LST's backbone and side-network design, MobiLLM has to transmit ground truth labels $(\text{Label}_y)$ to the server and relies on the server to train the loss function \( \text{Loss}(y_{\text{output}}, \text{Label}_y)\) as shown in Fig.~\ref{fig:inference}(a).
 Although MobiLLM keeps the data on the mobile device by only transmitting the activations, the labels are disclosed to the server.
-Moreover, given the labels and public backbone network, it is very easy for the server who has trained side-network to infer the complete fine-tuned model.
-Thus, the privacy of label and fine-tuned model in MobiLLM cannot be protected.

 Different from LST, Zhang et al. in~\cite{zhang2020side} presented an additive learning based side-tuning.
 It decouples $y_{\text{output}}$ into $y_{\text{pre}}$ and $y_{\text{side}}$, i.e.,

 where $y_{\text{output}}$ is the final model output, \( y_{\text{pre}} \) is the original pre-trained model output, and \( y_{\text{side}} \) is the additive trained output from the side network.